SATVILab/CompTemplate/README.md

 * **Quarto** (with TinyTeX)
 * Common Ubuntu packages for R/data science
 * **radian**, a modern R console
-* A **repos** feature to clone repos specified in `repos-to-clone.list`.
+* A **repos** feature to clone repos specified in `repos.list`.
 Important primarily for GitHub Codespaces, as it overrides default `Codespaces` Git authentication.
 Ensure that the environment variable `GH_TOKEN` is available as a Codespaces secret, and that it has permissions to clone the specified repositories.
 * A **config-r** feature that pre-installs packages from any `.devcontainer/renv/<dir>/renv.lock` into the global cache for faster container starts once built.
 Multiple `<dir>`s can be specified to install packages from multiple lockfiles.

 #### Automated builds